Some new results on decidability for elementary algebra and geometry

+If $K$ is an ordered field, define a {\em normed space over $K$} to be a structure for the language $\LN$ of normed spaces in which the scalar sort and its operations are interpreted in $K$ and which satisfies the usual axioms for a norm.
+The proofs above go through over any real closed field $K$ (for a proof of the Minkowski-Weyl theorem that does not appeal to separation properties that are only valid over $\real$, see, for example, \citet{Weyl-etkp}).
+We therefore have a decision procedure for the purely universal fragment of the theory of normed spaces over any real closed field $K$.
+As this decision procedure is independent of $K$, we may conclude that a universal sentence in $\LN$ holds for all normed spaces over a real closed field $K$ iff it holds for all real normed spaces.

 \Section{The $\fEA$ and $\fAE$ fragments of the theory of normed spaces} In this section we shall see that the $\fEA$ and $\fAE$ fragments of the theory of normed spaces are both undecidable.
-Thus the results of section~\ref{sec:decidable-fragments} for the purely existential and purely universal fragments are the best of their type.
+Thus the results of Section~\ref{sec:decidable-fragments} for the purely existential and purely universal fragments are the best of their type.
+The proofs given here do make use of multiplication, but the constructions they use have since been adapted to give undecidability results for the additive $\fEA$ and $\fAE$ fragments (over $\real$) and for theories of normed spaces over an arbitrary ordered field ~\citep{arthan:additive-aia, arthan:any-field}.

-The plan of this section is as follows: we first prove undecidability for the $\fEA$ fragment by giving a purely existential characterization of the natural numbers in a certain normed space $\sK$ (cf. the proof of theorem~\ref{thm:ms-ea-valid-undec}); then we prove undecidability of the $\fAE$ fragment using a normed space $\sL$ whose unit circle includes an encoding of a periodic function; finally, we show that a small adjustment to $\sL$ allows us to prove undecidability of the set of all valid sentences of the form $A \Imp B$ where $A$ and $B$ are purely universal, which, up to a logical equivalence, covers undecidability for both the $\fAE$ and $\fEA$ fragments.
-The approach based on periodic functions makes free use of both kinds of multiplication.
-The first proof for the $\fEA$ fragment has the advantage of making no use of scalar-vector multiplication and is based on the following theorem:
+The plan of this section is as follows: we first prove undecidability for the $\fEA$ fragment by giving a purely existential characterization of the natural numbers in a certain normed space $\sK$ (cf. the proof of Theorem~\ref{thm:ms-ea-valid-undec}); then we prove undecidability of the $\fAE$ fragment using a normed space $\sL$ whose unit circle includes an encoding of a periodic function; finally, we show that a small adjustment to $\sL$ allows us to prove undecidability of the set of all valid sentences of the form $\phi \Imp \psi$ where $\phi$ and $\psi$ are purely universal, which, up to a logical equivalence, covers undecidability for both the $\fAE$ and $\fEA$ fragments.

+The first proof for the $\fEA$ fragment is based on an extremely simple method for encoding the natural numbers in the unit disc of a 2-dimensional normed space.